Dynamic Regret of Strongly Adaptive Methods: Introduction

 While both the adaptive and dynamic regrets aim at coping with changing environments, little is known about their relationship.
 This paper makes a step towards understanding their connections.
 Specifically, we show that the strongly adaptive regret in (\ref{eqn:strong:adaptive}), together with the functional variation, can be used to upper bound the dynamic regret in (\ref{eqn:dynamic:1}).
 Thus, an algorithm with a small strongly adaptive regret is automatically equipped with a tight dynamic regret.
 As a result, we obtain a series of algorithms for minimizing the dynamic regret that do not need any prior knowledge of the functional variation.
-The main contributions of this work are summarized below. \begin{compactitem} \item We provide a general theorem that upper bounds the dynamic regret in terms of the strongly adaptive regret and the functional variation. \item For convex functions, we show that the strongly adaptive algorithm of \citet{Improved:Strongly:Adaptive} has a dynamic regret of $O(T^{2/3} V_T^{1/3} \log^{1/3} T)$, which matches the minimax rate, up to a polylogarithmic factor. \item For exponentially concave functions, we propose a strongly adaptive algorithm that allows us to control the tradeoff between the adaptive regret and the computational cost explicitly.
-Furthermore, we demonstrate that its dynamic regret is $O(\sqrt{T V_T \log T})$, and this is the \emph{first} time such kind of dynamic regret bound is established for exponentially concave functions. \item Since strongly convex functions with bounded gradients are also exponentially concave, our previous result immediately implies a dynamic regret of $O(\sqrt{T V_T \log T})$, which is also minimax optimal up to a polylogarithmic factor.
-It also indicates our bound for exponentially concave functions is almost optimal. \end{compactitem}
+The main contributions of this work are summarized below. \begin{compactitem} \item We provide a general theorem that upper bounds the dynamic regret in terms of the strongly adaptive regret and the functional variation. \item For convex functions, we show that the strongly adaptive algorithm of \citet{Improved:Strongly:Adaptive} has a dynamic regret of $O(T^{2/3} V_T^{1/3} \log^{1/3} T)$, which matches the minimax rate \citep{Non-Stationary}, up to a polylogarithmic factor. \item For exponentially concave functions, we propose a strongly adaptive algorithm that allows us to control the tradeoff between the adaptive regret and the computational cost explicitly.
+Then, we demonstrate that its dynamic regret is $O(d \sqrt{T V_T \log T})$, where $d$ is the dimensionality.
+To the best of our knowledge, this is the \emph{first} time that exponential concavity is utilized in the analysis of dynamic regret. \item For strongly convex functions, our proposed algorithm can also be applied and yields a dynamic regret of $O(\sqrt{T V_T \log T})$, which is also minimax optimal up to a polylogarithmic factor. \end{compactitem}